 Even if you are able to resolve the criminal charges without a conviction, you can still be found responsible at the university discipline hearing based on an independent review of the evidence by the university.

 Anyone accused of drug trafficking or a crime of violence such as assault, date rape or aggravated menacing can be subject to what's known as a "1219 hearing," which is a state-mandated hearing to determine if a student should be expelled.
-Our lawyers Warren County university hearing attorneys represent students in 1219 hearings, as well as summary expulsion hearings initiated by the university.
+Our Oxford university hearing attorneys represent students in 1219 hearings, as well as summary expulsion hearings initiated by the university.

 This is a specialized field with serious consequences.
 These are not matters to be handled by someone without significant experience with University Discipline.
 The consequences of inexperienced representation can be catastrophic to a student’s future.